Last Updated on June 30, 2023 by Karl Thompson

 Against Liberal Feminists they argue that paid work has not been ‘liberating’.
 Instead women have acquired the ‘dual burden’ of paid work and unpaid housework and the family remains patriarchal – men benefit from women’s paid earnings and their domestic labour.
 Some Radical Feminists go further arguing that women suffer from the ‘triple shift’ where they have to do paid work, domestic work and ‘emotion work’ – being expected to take on the emotional burden of caring for children.

 Rape, violence and pornography are also methods through which men have secured and maintained their power over women.
 (Andrea Dworkin, 1981).
 For evidence of this, Radical Feminists point to the ‘dark side of family life’ – According to the British Crime Survey domestic violence accounts for a sixth of all violent crime and nearly 1 in 4 women will experience DV at some point in their lifetime and women are much more likely to experience this than men..

 Rosemarie Tong (1998) distinguishes between two groups of radical feminist:

 - Radical-libertarian feminists believe that it is both possible and desirable for gender differences to be eradicated, or at least greatly reduced, and aim for a state of androgyny in which men and women are not significantly different.

 - Radical-cultural feminists believe in the superiority of the feminine.
 According to Tong radical cultural feminists celebrate characteristics associated with femininity such as emotion, and are hostile to those characteristics associated with masculinity such as hierarchy.

-Solutions to gender inequality
+Radical Feminism: Solutions to gender inequality

 Radical Feminists see the traditional nuclear family as particularly patriarchal, and advocate its abolition and the establishment of alternative family structures and sexual relations.